 Before You Start Preheat your oven to 350° and prepare loaf pan with cooking spray.
 Heat milk in a saucepan, bring to a simmer (bubbles around the edges do not boil) and add poppy seeds, stir and lower heat and let simmer for 2-3 minutes.
 Remove the saucepan from the heat and cover with a lid, let cool for about 20 minutes.

 Lets Make It !
 In a bowl combine flours, salt, baking powder and baking soda and set it aside.
 In another bowl combine butter and sugar and using your electric mixer on medium high speed, mix until creamy add the vanilla, almond extract and continue mixing, add eggs and yolks one at a time until well incorporated (about 3 minutes) add milk and poppy seed mixture slowly and continue to mix.
+Remove about 2 tablespoons of the dry ingredients and add them to a bowl, toss in the cherries and stir to coat ( this will keep them from sinking to the bottom), this will keep them from sinking to the bottom of the cake.
 Reduce mixer speed to medium low and slowly add flour mixture a little at a time mixing to combine well.
-Pour about half of the cherries into the batter and using a spoon fold the cherries into the batter.
-Pour the batter into the loaf pan sprinkle the remaining cherries on the top, spread the batter and cherries out evenly.
+Fold about half of the dry ingredient covered cherries into the batter using a spoon.
+Pour the batter into the loaf pan and sprinkle the remaining dry ingredient covered cherries on the top, spread the batter and cherries out evenly.
 Place loaf pan on baking sheet and bake for about 45 minutes (*test with toothpick or wooden skewer for doneness.)
 Remove from oven and let cool in pan for about 15 minutes remove from pan and place on cooling rack to cool for about 45 minutes.
 Dust with confectioners sugar before serving.

 Serves 6-8 slices